Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: The Fault-Tolerant Architecture

 The very first level of the multi-level MSF consumes logical magic states prepared from physical non-Clifford states that are fault-tolerantly grown to the logical state of a full surface code patch.
 These protocols generally involve the creation of a physically relevant state (such as a physical magic state), and then the injection of this magic state into a larger quantum error-correcting code~\citep{Li_2012magic_state_injection,gidney2023cleaner}.
 The result is a magic state of fidelity $e_{\text{prep}}$ at a specified code distance.
 Different protocols require different physical operations, and have different time scales, but most require $\sim$1--2 logical cycles, where a logical cycle requires $d$ rounds of QEC at the final code distance $d$.
 The physical execution of the protocols on a 2D layout causes additional error to be accumulated which can also be numerically estimated.
 At the end of the process, we obtain the error rate $e_{\text{in}}$ for the initial level of magic state distillation.
+These preparation protocols generally have a probability of failure, and these probabilities can be numerically estimated.

 Although distillation levels can be encoded using the same code distances, it is more space efficient to use different encodings for the logical qubits at different levels, usually in increasing order.
 Therefore, a \textit{growth protocol} must be used between the MSF levels to increase the code distance of the magic states to match the distance of the next distillation level or that of the core processor.
 These growth protocols operate similarly to the preparation protocols, in which a state encoded in a smaller state is surrounded by additional qubits in specific states, followed by QEC rounds in the grown patch.
-These growth protocols generally have a small probability of failure, and these probabilities can nevertheless be numerically estimated.
+These growth protocols also have a small probability of failure that can be numerically estimated.